 A: We do not recommend washing or drying a garment with a SKI3 Card in it.
-The heat and moisture used in washers and dryers could ruin the card.
-We recommend removing your SKI3 Card from your garments before you wash them.
+The moisture and heat used in washers and dryers could ruin the card.
+Be sure to remove your SKI3 Card from your garments before you wash them.

 PRIVACY AND DATA COLLECTION

 Q: CAN RFID BE USED TO ACCESS MY PERSONAL INFORMATION?